ZeroDeth/derekkedziora.github.io/pages/about.md

 ### Language

 I’m a language geek.
-I've learned Russian to fluency and studied a smattering a few other languages.
+I've learned Russian to fluency and studied a smattering of a few other languages.
 I’m all about natural, functional language.
 Linguistic platonism is my nemesis.

 ### Core Philosophy